Latent Action Pretraining Through World Modeling: Related Work

 \subsection{World Models}

-World models learn representations of environment dynamics to support planning and control in embodied agents. \textbf{DIAMOND}~\cite{DIAMOND} is a diffusion-based world model that takes sequences of past frames and actions to predict future frames via denoising diffusion, demonstrating strong performance in visually rich environments such as CSGO.
-In contrast, \textbf{Dreamer} world models family ~\cite{DREAMERv1, DREAMERv2, DREAMERv3} implements a more sophisticated approach through its \textbf{Recurrent State-Space Model (RSSM)} architecture, which encodes sensory inputs into compact stochastic representations and uses a recurrent sequence model to predict future states given past actions.
-This RSSM framework enables the agent to learn a comprehensive world model of its environment and leverage it to plan by \emph{imagining} potential future trajectories, facilitating efficient planning and policy learning in high-dimensional control tasks.
-From the learned model state, DreamerV3 could predict rewards, continuation signals, and reconstruct observations to ensure informative latent representations, while offering flexible scalability with model sizes ranging from \textbf{1 million to 200 million parameters}.
+World models learn representations of environment dynamics to support planning and control in embodied agents. \textbf{DIAMOND}~\citep{DIAMOND} is a diffusion-based world model that shows strong performance in gaming environments such as CSGO.
+In contrast, \textbf{Dreamer} world models family~\citep{DREAMERv1, DREAMERv2, DREAMERv3} implements a more sophisticated approach through its \textbf{Recurrent State-Space Model (RSSM)} architecture, which encodes input states into stochastic representations and uses a recurrent sequence model to predict future states given past actions.
+This RSSM framework enables the agent to learn a world model of its environment and leverage it to plan by \emph{imagining} potential future trajectories, facilitating efficient planning and policy learning in high-dimensional control tasks.
+Dreamerv3 offers flexible scalability with model sizes ranging from \textbf{1 million to 200 million parameters}.